Share this Manuscript

-Together, Drina and George scour the town of Windsor for the missing prince, desperately hoping to deliver him to the royal dinner party with the queen and king none the wiser.
+Together, Drina and George scour the town of Windsor for the missing prince, desperately hoping to deliver him to the royal dinner party with the queen none the wiser.
 They might just need a royal Christmas miracle to pull it off.

 “Let’s go then.”